Lilly Reich: Career

+In 1914, Reich converted her studio to a dressmaker's shop and maintained it through the duration of World War I. She contributed work to the 1914 Werkbund Exhibition in Cologne.

+On 25 October 1920, Reich was formally recognized by her peers when she was named to the Board of Directors of Deutsche Werkbund.
+She was the first woman to be appointed to the Werkbund's governing board.
+It was her responsibility to plan and curate design exhibits hosted by the Werkbund and intended to promote German designers both in Germany and abroad.

 In 1921–22, Reich organized and prepared two large exhibitions to be shown at the Newark Museum in Newark, New Jersey.
 The first exhibition, entitled "The Applied Arts," consisted entirely of women's clothing and accessories, seeking to promote the revival of German fashion and increase cooperation between artists and manufacturers.
 The second exhibition was an enormous undertaking with the display of more than 1,600 objects, many chosen by Reich, to showcase the quality and breadth of German industrial design.
 Over 4,000 people visited the exhibition between 18 April and 31 May 1922 and the Newark Museum acquired over sixty-five objects from the exhibition, including a children's clothing design by Reich.
 The show did not travel in the United States as hoped, given a strong anti-German sentiment subsequent to the First World War.
 Nonetheless, the show had a profound effect on American design and its influences may be seen in the work of U.S. designers after this date.